-First, what is client entertainment?
-It could be the case that there may be times when you are running your own company that you would like to drum up some new business.
-This could be with former, current, or potential new clients.
-You may also decide to meet up with a client or customer to celebrate and discuss some recent good work and what your plans for the future may be.
-It may also be the case that you ended up entertaining clients on a recent business trip and these were originally unplanned.
+First, what is client entertainment and what is a contractor entertainment cost?
+It could be the case that there may be times when you are running your own company that you would like to drum up some new contracting business.
+Basically, this could be with former, current, or potential new clients and, as a result, you incur a business entertainment expense.
+Indeed, you may also decide to meet up with a client or customer to celebrate and discuss some recent good work and what your plans for the future may be and again, incur an entertainment cost.
+Furthermore, it may also be the case that you ended up entertaining clients on a recent business trip and these were originally unplanned.

-If you meet up with current or potential new clients and provide some customer entertainment, this can be an excellent way to generate new work for your company.
+If you meet up with current or potential new clients and provide hospitality of any kind in the form of customer entertainment, this can be an excellent way to generate new work for your company.
 Therefore, let us investigate the HMRC business entertainment rules and as part of this we will consider is client entertaining tax-deductible.

 When you meet clients or customers as a UK contractor, you may not know what you can claim from your business.
-Indeed, the rules surrounding these are a bit of a grey area.
-Therefore, we will examine how the rules work when you incur client entertainment costs.
-As part of this, we will discover the tax relief and the VAT implications here.
+Indeed, the rules surrounding when these are genuine business expense claims for contractors these are a bit of a grey area.
+Therefore, we will examine how the rules work when you incur customer entertainment.
+As part of this, we will look into is client entertainment tax-deductible and discover what is the tax relief for a contractor entertaining expense and the VAT implications here.

-Please note that general business meals for you while you work on business have different rules.
+Please take note that general business meals for you while you work on business have different rules.

 There are also separate rules for business gifts.
 You should consider if you are thinking about making a business gift.